tomsawyer0224/iTransformer/README.md

     ![image](results/tests/batch_2/prediction_2/prediction_2_HULL_12.png) \
     ![image](results/tests/batch_2/prediction_2/prediction_2_LULL_12.png)
 3. **Conclusions**
+    - We need to perform more analysis on the dataset to find the reason for the poor performance when predicting some features.
+    - We can try to use a more complex model.
 # How to use
 1. Clone this repo, cd into iTransformer.
 2. Install the requirements: pip install -q -r requirements.txt.